marisalim/Saiga/README.md

 ```
 However the `_primerindex.txt` file currently has to be created manually.

-- *Create a fasta file with your Sanger sequences, save it in the Blast_resources folder.* Each sequence header should have the sample name, species identifier, and barcoding gene.
-This is for the blast step.
+- *Create a fasta file with your Sanger or other reference sequences, save it in the Blast_resources folder.* This file is used during the Blast step.
+The reliability of the Blast species identification depends on the quality of this reference database - curate carefully!
+Each sequence header should include the sample name, species identifier, and barcoding gene, separated by spaces.

 <a href="#top">Back to top</a>

 ## Picking parameters <a name="params"></a>
-The pipeline is written to allow you to run different steps without rerunning certain analyses over and over.
+The pipeline is written to allow you to run different steps without rerunning all analyses over and over.
 The flags/options described below should be edited in the `pipe_batcher.sh` script.
+The top lines of this script run the demo dataset.

 The first time the pipeline is run, you'll need to analyze the raw basecalled files with `--rawNP`, demultiplex samples with `--demultgo`, and filter reads with `--filt`.

-Saiga was written to implement demultiplexing by either qcat or MiniBar.
+Saiga was written to implement demultiplexing by either qcat or MiniBar. qcat can only demultiplex (currently) with ONT index kits, while MiniBar can demultiplex ONT and custom indexes.
 To run qcat, you need the following flags: `--demultgo y --demult qcat --min_score [ ] --ONTbarcodekit [ ]`.
 To run MiniBar, you need the following flags: `--demultgo y --demult minibar --mbseqs [ ] --mb_idx_dist [ ] --mb_pr_dist [ ]`.

-The pipeline filters reads by read quality Phred score abd read length by a buffer you set around the amplicon length provided in your input `sample_list.txt` file: `--filt y --qs [ ] --buffer [ ]`.
+The pipeline filters by read quality with a Phred score threshold and by read length with a buffer you set around the amplicon length provided in your input `sample_list.txt` file: `--filt y --qs [ ] --buffer [ ]`.

-Next, you can choose to analyze the full dataset (`--subgo y --subset none`) or subsets of the data (`--subgo y --subset 500` for 500 read sample of the data).
+Next, you can choose to analyze the full demultiplexed and filtered dataset (`--subgo y --subset none`) or subsets (`--subgo y --subset 500` for 500 read sample of the data) for each sample.

 To complete the pipeline analysis, use the `--clust` flag.
-You need to specify the demultiplexer (`--demult`), the subset (`--subset`), a threshold for the minimum number of reads per cluster (`--perthresh`), a minimum cluster similarity threshold (`--cdhitsim`), and a fasta file with sequences you'd like to compare consensus sequences to (`--db`): `--clust y --demult [ ] --subset [ ] --perthresh [ ] --cdhitsim [ ] --db [ ]`.
+You need to specify the demultiplexer (`--demult`), the subset (`--subset`), a threshold for the minimum percent of reads per isONclust cluster (`--perthresh`), a minimum cd-hit-est cluster similarity threshold (`--cdhitsim`), and a fasta file with sequences you'd like to compare consensus sequences to (`--db`): `--clust y --demult [ ] --subset [ ] --perthresh [ ] --cdhitsim [ ] --db [ ]`.

-You can run the pipeline steps in pieces, just set the option flags to `n` if you don't want to run those steps.
+You can run the pipeline steps in pieces - just set the required option flags to `n` if you don't want to run those steps.

 Example commands:
 ```
-# Run all steps of pipeline
+# Run all steps of pipeline at once
 python devo_wrapper.py --dat demo --samps demo_sample_list.txt --rawNP y --demultgo y --filt y --subgo y --clust y --demult qcat --qcat_minscore 99 --ONTbarcodekit PBC001 --qs 7 --buffer 100 --subset 50 --perthresh 0.1 --cdhitsim 0.8 --db demo.fasta

 # Run only through filtering
 python devo_wrapper.py --dat demo --samps demo_sample_list.txt --rawNP y --demultgo y --filt y --subgo n --clust n --demult minibar --mbseqs demo_primerindex.txt --mb_idx_dist 2 --mb_pr_dist 11 --qs 7 --buffer 100

-# Run only the subsetting and clustering steps
+# Run only the subsetting and clustering steps (assuming the previous steps had already been run)
 python devo_wrapper.py --dat demo --samps demo_sample_list.txt --rawNP n --demultgo n --filt n --subgo y --clust y --demult minibar --subset 50 --perthresh 0.1 --cdhitsim 0.8 --db demo.fasta
 ```